MyParcelCOM/docs/content/php-sdk/retrieving-resources.md

 $service->getServiceRates();
 ```

-Note that service rates can not be linked to a shipment directly.
+Note that service rates cannot be linked to a shipment directly.
 A service rate has a relation to a service resource, a contract resource and service option resources, and should only be used to determine which service, contract and service options to use when creating a shipment.

 ### Service options
 Service options add extra's to a service, often against a higher price.
 Retrieving service options is done by requesting them from a service rate.
 Service options will be mapped to the `\MyParcelCom\ApiSdk\Resources\Interfaces\ServiceOptionInterface`.